IgE Testing (Immediate Reactivity, “True Allergy”)

 This test has been found to be an extremely helpful test for some children with autism.

-- http://www.elisaact.com/ LRA Lymphocyte Response Assay by ELISA/ACT Biotechnologies.
-LRA is delayed hypersensitivity testing looking directly at lymphocytes to detect delayed food and chemical hypersensitivities up to 504 items.
+- LRA Lymphocyte Response Assay by ELISA/ACT Biotechnologies is a delayed hypersensitivity test that looks directly at lymphocytes to detect delayed food and chemical hypersensitivities up to 504 items.

-- https://cellsciencesystems.com/ – Food and Chemical Sensitivity Testing by ALCAT.
-Alcat tests over 450 substances to determine which food and other substances trigger chronic inflammation.
+- Food and Chemical Sensitivity Testing by ALCAT tests over 450 substances to determine which food and other substances trigger chronic inflammation.

-- http://foodallergy.com/ Allergy and Immunology Overview by ALLETESS Medical Laboratory.
-Testing environmental allergens, food allergies, yeast and mold allergies and gut immunity.
+- Allergy and Immunology Overview by ALLETESS Medical Laboratory tests for environmental allergens, food allergies, yeast and mold allergies and gut immunity.

-- http://www.greatplainslaboratory.com/igg-food-allergy-test/ IgG Food Allergy Test and Candida by Great Plains Laboratory.
-93 foods are tested with Candida.
-Candida increases and produces toxins that create holes in the intestinal lining leading to Leaky Gut Syndrome.
-Once in the blood it causes an inflammatory immune system response.
+- IgG Food Allergy Test and Candida by Great Plains Laboratory tests for 93 foods with Candida, a yeast that increases and produces toxins that create holes in the intestinal lining leading to a leaky gut.
+Once in the blood, it can cause an inflammatory immune system response.

-- http://www.immunolabs.com/patients/ Bloodprint Test (IgG) Airborne and Food Allergy Test (IgE) by Immunolabs.
-Bloodprint delayed food reactivity test also comes with a nutritional program.
+- Bloodprint Test (IgG) Airborne and Food Allergy Test (IgE) by Immunolabs is a delayed food reactivity test also comes with a nutritional program.
 The Airborne and Food Allergy Test is the immediate reactivity test for IgE.

-- http://meridianvalleylab.com/E-95 A – 95 Food Panel by Meridian Valley Laboratory.
-This basic food allergy test panel which is a combined IgG4 and IgE by ELISA Method consists of 95 commonly eaten foods and includes a free Candida screening.
+- A – 95 Food Panel by Meridian Valley Laboratory is a basic food allergy test panel which is a combined IgG4 and IgE by ELISA Method consisting of 95 commonly eaten foods and includes a free Candida screening.